beforan/dotfiles/readme/setup/nix-darwin.md

 Refer to Configuration File guidance to prepare your Host configuration.

+### Set Hostname

+Remember that the root `flake.nix` uses Hostnames to load and apply Host configurations.

+So it's vital that your Host has the correct intended name.

+On modern macOS (Mavericks+) you can do `sudo hostname -s <MyHostName>` to set it.

+### Apply

 At this point, the root `flake.nix` has enough configuration to setup both `nix-darwin` and Home Manager using your prepared configuration.

 Activate it as follows: